erikabalarezo/web-app/README.md

 -	The kids get bored if spending too long in the house and need to spend their energy doing something fun, out of the ordinary.
 -	Learning while having fun, going out.

-#### Demotivations for using this type of app.
+#### Demotivations for using the app.

--	A slow app.
+-	If the app is slow.
--	A poorly accessible app.
+-	If the app is poorly accessible.
+-	If the app displays inaccurate or outdated info.
 -	Other issues not related to the app: Unable to go out (i.e. weather conditions, sickness, work, etc)